 Most people will recognize the Wild Walk, but there’s a lot more to The Wild Center, especially its commitment to the indigenous history and culture of the Haudenosaunee people who first inhabited and shaped the Adirondacks.
 Each exhibit, interesting for all ages, is designed with children in mind so that they can see, touch, and even smell things on their level.
-Here are some highlights and exciting new additions for the summer 2019 season.
+Here are some highlights for the 2020 fall season.

 Fun fact: The Wild Center is a green museum.
 From the lighting, to the building materials, to the water supply, The Wild Center uses sustainable and environmentally friendly ways to power itself.
 You can learn more about it during your trip there.